 SHAREHOLDER ALERT: CLAIMSFILER REMINDS OPRA, WBK, SPR, SSL INVESTORS of Lead Plaintiff Deadline in Class Action Lawsuits

-NEW ORLEANS, Feb.
-28, 2020 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors of pending deadlines in the following securities class action lawsuits:
+NEW ORLEANS, La., March 04, 2020 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors of pending deadlines in the following securities class action lawsuits:

 Opera Limited (OPRA)